The problem of power attorney fraud

 His assets have now been confiscated to repay what he stole and a new attorney has been appointed.

-The case echoes the warnings of retired senior judge, Denzil Lush, who has recently warned how powers of attorney can be abused.
+The case echoes the warnings of a retired senior judge about how power of attorney fraud.

-Can anything be done to prevent this kind of abuse?
+Can anything be done to prevent power of attorney fraud?